RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	availability	is	a	key	feature	and	goal	of clustering	because	it	eliminates	having	a	single	point	of	failure	within systems.
  	B	is	incorrect	because	redundancy	is	a	key	component	and	goal	of clustering	because	it	enables	multiple	systems	to	be	available	to service	requests	if	needed.
  	D	is	incorrect	because	failover	is	a	key	concept	of	clustering	and	is	the most	common	configuration	with	active	and	passive	nodes	of	a system.

-15. Which	of	the	following	is	commonly	used	by	cloud	providers	to	assurecustomers	about	security	practices	or	to	entice	new	customers	to	their services?
+### Question # 1 - 	Which	of	the	following	is	commonly	used	by	cloud	providers	to	assurecustomers	about	security	practices	or	to	entice	new	customers	to	their services?
 A.		Audits
 B.	Baselines
 C.	Vulnerability	assessments
 D.	Certifications